Generations advocating together for creation and the excluded,

 • Friday, October 13: Use this day to travel to Washington, DC.
 We will begin with a dinner and introductory session in the evening.

 • Saturday, October 14: Will be packed with various interactive sessions, panels, building relationships and meal-sharing.
 The afternoon portion, including our keynote speaker Br.
-Michael Perry, OFM, will be hybrid for those unable to attend in person.
+Michael Perry, OFM and Sr. Joan Brown, OSF will be hybrid for those unable to attend in person.

 • Sunday, October 15: Will be a day of preparation for our Capitol Hill office visits on Monday as well as free time to sightsee in DC.